- Home

 Every new facility is required to submit applicable permits, plans and the required fee at the time of application.
 Application submittals may need the following:

-permit renewal
+permit renewals

 Solid waste facility types